MRazaKazmi/Data-Warehoused/README.md

 Redshift is used as the cloud data warehouse because it is highly scalable.
 With Redshift as the technology of choice for the cloud warehouse, S3 is used as the data’s cloud storage.
 Both the cloud services are provided by AWS and Redshift has built in support for extracting data from S3.

+Star-Schema Data Model is used because the dataset is built for analytics and read-heavy analytics workloads are optimized with the Star-Schema Data Model.